CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

 - The pin index to 1
 - The signal width to 999000000.
 - The time stamp correction to 1000000000.
-- The logging level to `warning`.
+- The logging level to 4 (warning).
-- The polarity of the PPS IN signal to `falling-edge`.
+- The polarity of the PPS IN signal to falling edge (`falling`).

 ```
 # ts2phc is enabled